Skip to content

 Does the messages/send endpoint share rate limits with the messages/live_activity/update endpoint?

-The messages/live_activity/update endpoint has a separate rate limit from any other Braze endpoint.
-By default, the rate limit for the messages/live_activity/update endpoint is 250,000 requests per hour per workspace.
-See the rate limit article for more information.
+By default, the rate limit for the messages/live_activity/update endpoint is 250,000 requests per hour, per workspace, and across multiple endpoints.
+See the API rate limits for more information.

 Why aren’t my push-to-start tokens being generated?

-Starting with iOS 17.2 and later, Apple has limited their pushToStartToken and pushToStartTokenUpdates APIs.
+Apple has limited their pushToStartToken and pushToStartTokenUpdates APIs, which were introduced in iOS 17.2.
 In practice, push-to-start tokens are only generated during the first app launch in application(_:didFinishLaunchingWithOptions:) after the first install.
-If this step needs to be repeated, tokens can only be generated again after rebooting and re-installing the app, or by manually creating a new instance of that Live Activity.
+If this step needs to be repeated, tokens can only be generated again by manually creating a new instance of that Live Activity, or after rebooting and re-installing the app.

 What other things should I watch out for during troubleshooting?

-• Check that you are using a .p8 key for authentication.
+• Ensure that you are using a .p8 key for authentication instead of a .p12 or .pem file.

 • Check that your push provisioning profile matches the environment you’re testing.
 Universal certificates may be configured in the Braze dashboard to send to either the development or production Apple Push Notification service (APNs) environment.
 Using a development certificate for a production app or a production certificate for a development app will not work.